durham-qlm/durham-qlm.github.io/research/tech/dualqd.md

 ---
 layout: page
-title: DualQD: Dual-species tweezer arrays for next-generation quantum devices
+title: "DualQD: Dual-species tweezer arrays for next-generation quantum devices"
-subtitle: Optical tweezer arrays of Cs and Yb atoms
+subtitle: "Optical tweezer arrays of Cs and Yb atoms"
 ---

 ![DualQD Project](/DualQD/DualQD_2.png)

-### Overview
+## Overview

 We aim to create a dual-species tweezer array platform that allows atom-by-atom assembly of scalable quantum systems.
 By harnessing the complementary strengths of caesium and ytterbium, we will explore new architectures for quantum computing, sensing, and fundamental physics.